b-lukaszuk/BS_wJ_eng/contents/matrix_multiplication.md

 ```

 The above is a translation of the algorithm from the links provided in the task
 description earlier on.
-First we get our matrices dimensions, and perform a
+First we get our matrices dimensions and perform a
 compatibility check with `@assert`.
 Then we initialize an empty matrix
 (`result`) with the appropriate dimensions (we use `zeros` so 0s are the
 placeholders stored in its cells).
 Finally, we get the dot products of every row